stanfordpython/python-labs/lab4-fp.md

 # Lab 4: Functional Programming

 ## Overview
-Explore functional programming's place in the Python landscape, and gain practice with common tools like `map`, `filter`, iterators, generators, and decorators.
+Explore functional programming's place in the Python landscape, and gain practice with powerful tools like `map`, `filter`, iterators, generators, and decorators.

-*A few people have asked for longer labs - we think we've delivered!
-There are lots of challenge problems in this lab, many of which are domain-specific.
+*Surprisingly, a few people have asked for longer labs - we think we've delivered!
+We've added lots of challenge problems to this lab, many of which are domain-specific, but we don't expect you t complete them all.
 If you're short on time, or don't know exactly what a challenge problem is asking, skip it!
-Challenge problems are intended to be challenging.*
+Challenge problems are intended to be challenging, and are reserved for when you've finished the rest of the lab.*

 ## Functional Tools
 ### Lambdas

 Recall that lambda functions are anonymous, unnamed function objects created on the fly, usually to accomplish a small transformation.
-As an example,
+For example,

 ```Python
 (lambda val: val ** 2)(5)  # => 25